jbakse/compform_site/content/vectors/index.md

 ## Vector Data

-Last week, we worked directly with **pixels**, the fundamental unit of raster graphics.
-Today we will work with vector graphics, which represent images as collections of **shapes**.
+The Pixel Data chapter discusses working directly with **pixels**, the fundamental, low-level unit of raster graphics.
+This chapter looks at vector graphics, which represent images as high-level **shapes**.
 Scalable Vector Graphics, or `svg`, is a common XML-based vector graphics format.
 SVG files look like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>